-Since I was still in the mood for socializing, I decided to tag along with him and have “one drink for the road”.
+Since I was still in the mood to socialize, I tagged along with him to have “one drink for the road”.

-The establishment was teeming with people and music played so loud that I could hear it outside the gate.
+The establishment was teeming with people.
+The music played so loud that I could hear it outside the gate.

-As we entered the premises, there was a large bonfire burning outside and the ground was covered with sand.
+Once inside, we saw a large bonfire burning outside and the ground covered with sand.